 At the end of the day, It's definitely not my intention to mislead anyone, and I'm this business more for the love of these fantastic old cars, rather than money itself.
 However, like most other people I too have a mortgage to pay and a family to support, and only want to earn an honest living.
 As such, I simply want to set out the way I work from the outset.
 I want customers to be happy with their purchases, and to keep coming back.

 All logos used are the property of their rightful owners.
-MTSV has no connection with Daimler-Benz A.G or any of it's subsidiaries
+MTSV has no connection with Mercedes-Benz Group A.G or any of it's subsidiaries